Project-IHU/Ihu/README.md

 2. [Installing OpenCV on the Raspberry Pi](https://pimylifeup.com/raspberry-pi-opencv/)
 3. [Installing dlib and face_recognition library on Raspberry Pi](https://gist.github.com/ageitgey/1ac8dbe8572f3f533df6269dab35df65#steps)

 Once you have all the necessary requirements setup, run the program on any python editor and see it work like a spark.
-'PS: ensure a webcam is connected'
+'PS: ensure a webcam is connected.'
 Cheers!